deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

 Option ``--python-executor-path`` is required (workflowexecutor.jar contains PyExecutor).
 Option ``--files workflow.json`` is necessary to distribute workflow file to Spark cluster.
-It is necessary to pass the same filename to ``--workflow-filename workflow.json`` option, in order to tell Seahorse Batch Workflow Executor under which name it should look for workflow file.
+It is necessary to pass the same filename to ``--workflow-filename workflow.json`` option, in order to tell Seahorse Batch Workflow Executor under which name it should look for a workflow file.

-If spark-assembly-{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}-hadoop2.6.0.jar is already distributed on HDFS cluster, it is possible to reduce time necessary for files propagation on YARN cluster.
-Use spark-submit option
+If spark-assembly-{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}-hadoop2.6.0.jar is already distributed on HDFS cluster, it is possible to reduce the time necessary for files propagation on the YARN cluster.
+Use the spark-submit option
 ``--conf spark.yarn.jar=hdfs:///path/to/spark-assembly-{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}-hadoop2.6.0.jar``
 with proper HDFS path.
 Spark assembly jar can be found in Spark {{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}